fstanis/RDP-Tweaks/README.md

 ### Graphics and Encoding

+- **Disable minimum frame rate requirement for DWM**: This can help resolve rendering issues with Chromium-based apps.
 - **Use hardware graphics adapters for RDP**: Forces RDP to use a hardware GPU for rendering, which is essential for graphically demanding applications.
 - **Enable RemoteFX/virtualized graphics**: Enables the RemoteFX graphics virtualization features.
 - **Allow RDP to use both UDP and TCP**: Configures the RDP transport protocol to use UDP for better performance on low-latency networks, with TCP as a fallback.